Tuscany Travel Guide: Best Things to Do in Tuscany

 Best Things to Do in Tuscany

-– Visit Florence, the Renaissance City
+- Visit Florence, Tuscany’s Renaissance capital

 - Go wine tasting in Chianti

-– Wander the streets of Siena
+- Wander through the historic streets of Siena

 - Visit the small hill town of San Gimignano

-– Travel back in time in Pitigliano
+- Step back in time in Pitigliano

 - Relax at Bagni San Filippo